La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 Please pronounce it correctly: `c' as English `ch' and `i' as `ee'.
-Mind the tones, lest you change it into ``the eat rats the cheese'' or some such.
-(Chinese is worse: you could change ``mother'' into ``horse'' with a wrong tone.
+Mind the tones, lest you change it into the eat rats the cheese or some such.
+(Chinese is worse: you could change mother into horse with a wrong tone.
 But Chinese people survive nicely.)
-The notation ``_tara_ -rat'' in examples means that _``tara''_ is the example word, and it means ``rat'' in English.
+The notation _tara_ -rat in examples means that _tara_ is the example word, and it means rat in English.
 Isolated words or phrases like this are written without a tone because it depends on the context where the word is used.

-Natural languages generally distinguish between ``things'' and ``actions'', where an ``action'' is a relation between ``things''.
-The formal term for such a relation is a ``predicate'' (_gna_).
+Natural languages generally distinguish between things and actions, where an action is a relation between things.
+The formal term for such a relation is a predicate (_gna_).
 Take for example:

 >